Entanglement dynamics: Generalized master equation for uniformly accelerated two-level systems

 Using the cyclic property of the trace, and after a simple algebraic manipulation, we find that

 Up to now we have not specified the behaviour of the functions $\tau_{\alpha}(\eta)$.
 For simplicity, let us assume a linear relation of the form

 for some constant $a_{\alpha}$.
-This is not a purely academic exercise; indeed this relation is obeyed in several interesting physical situations, as, for example, for some classes of observers in Rindler and Schwarzschild space-times -- in the former case, $a_{\alpha}$ can be associated with the proper acceleration of the two-level systems.
+This relation is obeyed in several interesting physical situations, as, for example, for some classes of observers in Rindler and Schwarzschild spacetimes -- in the former case, $a_{\alpha}$ can be associated with the proper acceleration of the two-level systems.